 In 2017 the first producers in Germany became inspected and certified according to the Biocyclic Vegan Standard by the German Lacon-Institut (https://www.lacon-institut.com/en/).
 More operations will follow in 2018 with the beginning of the new auditing period.

-Agriculture Biocyclique Végétalienne ABV (France)
+FRANCE : Agriculture Biocyclique Végétalienne A.B.V

 ABV has been created as a division of the French association VEGAN FRANCE whose goal is to support the economic development of vegan alternatives by carrying out referencing work for companies and services and by organising the promotion of innovations in this field.
 Since 2013, the association has been creating web platforms that allow companies to have a better visibility and facilitate their development and networking with distributors and consumers.
-At the beginning of 2017, the association contacted Axel Anders of the International Biocyclic Vegan Network and decided to develop in collaboration with him the ABV division.